TIMLG-Protocol/timlg-protocol/docs/protocol/overview.md

 ## What this page intentionally does *not* include

 - Private keys, signers, or privileged operational details
-- “Production” oracle infrastructure (endpoints, automation)
+- Production oracle infrastructure (endpoints, automation)
 - Anything that could enable unauthorized control or fund movement

 !!! warning "Security principle"